cesarvr/Openshift/README.md

 ### Before We Start

-Openshift offers three ways to communicate, first option by directly calling HTTP request, second we have the Openshift console which is an admin portal where you can graphically specify what you want and the [oc-client](https://github.com/openshift/origin/releases) which is a robust terminal command line tool where you can summit the actions you want to accomplish.
+Openshift offers three ways to communicate, calling HTTP request, Openshift console which is an admin portal where you can graphically specify what you want and the [oc-client](https://github.com/openshift/origin/releases) which is a robust terminal command line tool where you can summit the actions you want to accomplish.

 In this guide we are going to use mostly the [oc-client](https://github.com/openshift/origin/releases), just download the client and make it available to your PATH and you should be ready to go.